 We went to a new allergist, and she was tested – positive for berries via the skin prick test, but negative for anything else.
 The doctor also acknowledged that some reactions were real, but not testable (ie: IgG, IgA reactions), and if she reacted to something, keep it away from her.
 But the Epi-Pens should be kept near her along with the Benadryl because of the berries.

-Our family is now “only” free of gluten, dairy, and berries (strawberries, raspberries, blackberries, etc – blueberries and cranberries are fine and in a different food family).
-We eat really well, but it is so different from how we were eating 10 years ago.
+Our family is now “only” free of gluten and berries (strawberries, raspberries, blackberries, etc – blueberries and cranberries are fine and in a different food family).
+We eat really well, but it is so different from how we were eating 15 years ago.
 In many ways, we are eating much better, with many more whole foods.
 The price, though, is convenience.
 Thankfully, as time goes on more and more restaurants and people are aware of Celiac Disease, Food Allergies, and Food Sensitivities, which makes our lives much easier.
-There are more and more foods (even “mainstream” foods like certain salsas) being labeled as “gluten-free”.
+There are more and more foods (even “mainstream” foods) being labeled as “gluten-free”.
 And the new labeling laws are also very helpful when shopping (except for things like strawberries and other non-top-8-allergens).